-Read this guide to learn about the benefits and drawbacks to dropping and to learn how to decide whether or not you should drop a class.
+Read this guide to learn about the benefits and drawbacks to dropping and how to decide whether or not you should drop a class.

 What Does It Mean to Drop a Class?